margaridav27/feup-sdle/exam summary.md

 ## System Model

-I highly recommend reading the paper [Byzantine quorum systems, by Dahlia Malkhi and Michael Reiter](https://dahliamalkhi.files.wordpress.com/2015/12/byzquorums-distcomputing1998.pdf) and the section 8.2.5 of van Steen and Tanenbaum, Distributed Systems, 3rd Ed., which can be found [here](https://www.pdfdrive.com/distributed-systems-3rd-edition-d189433770.html)
+I recommend reading the paper [Byzantine quorum systems, by Dahlia Malkhi and Michael Reiter](https://dahliamalkhi.files.wordpress.com/2015/12/byzquorums-distcomputing1998.pdf) and the section 8.2.5 of van Steen and Tanenbaum, Distributed Systems, 3rd Ed., which can be found [here](https://www.pdfdrive.com/distributed-systems-3rd-edition-d189433770.html)

 **Notation**